Informative

 Why Sustainability Matters in the Construction Industry

 The importance of sustainability in construction is no longer optional.
 Clients, investors and regulators expect it.
+As awareness grows, so does scrutiny around the cost of sustainable construction and whether it delivers measurable value.

 • Compliance pressures: Certifications like LEED, BREEAM and WELL are becoming baseline requirements